EsotericSoftware/kryo/README.md

 Annotation | Description
 --- | ---
-`@Bind` | Sets the serializer and/or value class for any field.
-Some serializers required the value class to be set.
+`@Bind` | Sets the CachedField settings for any field.
+If the serializer is set, some serializers required the value class to also be set.
 `@CollectionBind` | Sets the CollectionSerializer settings for Collection fields.
 `@MapBind` | Sets the MapSerializer settings for Map fields.
 `@NotNull` | Marks a field as never being null.